CMU-18740/gem5-tutorial/part1/part1_2_cache_config.md

 ```

 Now that we have specified all of the necessary parameters required for
-`BaseCache`, all we have to do is instantiate our sub-classes and
+`Cache`, all we have to do is instantiate our sub-classes and
 connect the caches to the interconnect.
 However, connecting lots of
 objects up to complex interconnects can make configuration files quickly
 grow and become unreadable.
 Therefore, let's first add some helper